Noise analysis of the Indian Pulsar Timing Array data release I

 For model selection, we need to evaluate the Bayesian evidence, which can be defined as:

 To perform model selection between two models $M_1$ and $M_2$, we calculate the Bayes factor (BF), which is given by the ratio of the Bayesian evidence for the two models:

 The Bayes factor is then used for Bayesian model comparison.
 The model with the larger value of Bayesian evidence will be considered the favored model.
 We then use Jeffrey's scale to assess the significance of the favored model~\cite{Weller}.
 Based on this scale, a Bayes Factor $< 1$ indicates negative support for the model in the numerator ($M_2$), thereby favouring the model $M_1$.
 A value exceeding 10 points to ``substantial'' evidence for $M_2$, while a value greater than 100 points to decisive evidence.
 We choose 100 as the threshold Bayes factor above which a more complex model is chosen over another with a smaller number of free parameters.
 In case the Bayes factor is greater than one but less than 100, we follow Occam's razor and choose the model with fewer free parameters.
 In the case where both models have the same number of free parameters, we chose the model based on prior information on the presence of the parameters in that dataset.
-However, since concerns have been raised about the reliability of Jeffreys scale~\cite{NesserisBellido13,KeeleyShafieloo22}, we also carry out additional consistency and sanity checks on the selected noise model to assess its reliability independent of the values of Bayes factor which we obtain.
 We assume that the stochastic processes present in our data are Gaussian, and the data is represented by these Gaussian processes, whereas deterministic signals are included in the timing parameters.
 We apply Gaussian likelihood in our analysis following the previous studies \citep{haasteren2009, haasteren2012, taylor2017}, and \texttt{ENTERPRISE} is used to evaluate the likelihood function.

 We now provide details of the model selection procedure for selecting the best noise model, followed by harmonic mode selection.
 Finally, we provide details of the parameter estimation procedure for the selected noise model.